This session is in your schedule. Click again to remove it.

 CONTINUING MEDICAL EDUCATION The American Headache Society® is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The American Headache Society® takes responsibility for the content, quality, and scientific integrity of this CME activity.

-AMA The American Headache Society® designates this live activity for a maximum of 16.50 AMA PRA Category 1 credit(s)™.
+AMA The American Headache Society® designates this Other Activity (live and recorded material) for a maximum of 16.50 AMA PRA Category 1 credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.